andreipaun29/all-foods/README.md

 ![image](https://github.com/andreipaun29/all-foods/assets/103249058/1bcdde0a-ac86-418a-a1ac-253a736083bd)

-    To run the project:  npm run start
+    To run the project:
+    navigate to /all-foods/frontend
+    npm run start

 Inter google font was used for the majority of text